AvneeshSarwate/textDrag/README.md

 ## README
-To try it live, go to.
+To try it live, go to https://avneeshsarwate.github.io/textDrag/

 Instructions
 1. Add text into the text entry.